ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 * Supported on Windows, Linux, MacOS, Solaris, FreeBSD, HP-UX, AIX
 * An Alexa device(Echo/Tap/Dot) and [free Amazon Developer account](http://developer.amazon.com)

+## Note on Splunk Cloud

+Your internet accessible Splunk instance needs to be your own hosted Splunk instance on premise or perhaps in the cloud using a Splunk AMI.
+This App will not currently work in Splunk Cloud, but should in the next version when a Configuration UI is completed so you don't need to edit config files on the filesystem.

 ## Setup

 * Untar the release to your `$SPLUNK_HOME/etc/apps` directory